pranav-ap/blog/content/posts/propositional-logic.md

 $\alpha \wedge \neg \beta$ is said to be unsatisfiable, if we find a contradiction.

-## Implementing theorem proving

-How can a computer perform proof by contradiction?
-The answer is to define it as a search problem.
-Search algorithms like iterative deepening can be used to find the sequence of steps that constitute a proof.

-It can be defined as follows:

-- Initial state - initial knowledge base
-- Actions - a set of logical equivalencies and inference rules that match the LHS of the current sentence
-- Result - the result of the action on a sentence
-- Goal - is the sentence we want to derive

 ## Proof by Resolution

-One problem we face here is that the inference algorithm is not complete.
+One problem we face is that the inference algorithm is not complete.
 This is because if a particular inference rule is not available, then the goal is unreachable.

 But a single inference rule, named *resolution* when coupled with any complete search algorithm, it yields a complete inference algorithm.